-The table below sets out the aggregate quantitative remuneration for code staff in relation to their services for The Nottingham for the year ended 31 December 2016.
+The table below sets out the aggregate quantitative remuneration for code staff in relation to their services for The Nottingham for the year ended 31 December 2017.

-31 December 2016 Senior Management Other Code Staff Non-Executive Directors Total
+31 December 2017 Senior Management Other Code Staff Non-Executive Directors Total

-Number of staff No 15 2 6 23
+Number of staff No 15 1 7 23

-Fixed pay £000 1,952 208 263 2,423
+Fixed pay £000 2,075 62 269 2,406

-Variable pay £000 385 2 - 387
+Variable pay £000 341 4 - 345

-Total £000 2,337 210 263 2,810
+Total £000 2,416 66 269 2,751

-Proportion of variable to total pay % 16% 1% - 14%
+Proportion of variable to total pay % 14% 6% - 13%

-Deferred variable pay £000 80 - - 80
+Deferred variable pay £000 143 - - 143

-Severance payments £000 - 98 - 98
+Severance payments £000 - - - -

-One severance payment and no signing on payments were made to individual material risk takers during the year.
-The highest severance payment made to an individual beneficiary was £98,000.
+No severance payments and no signing on payments were made to individual material risk takers during the year.

-No one individual has received remuneration of EUR1 million or more in 2016.
+No one individual has received remuneration of EUR1 million or more in 2017.

-11. Remuneration Committee and policy
+12. Remuneration Committee and policy

-11.2.
+12.2.
 Remuneration Policy

-The main components of remuneration are outlined on page 36 of the 2016 Annual Report and Accounts but are summarised below.
+The main components of remuneration are outlined on pages 36 and 37 of the 2017 Annual Report and Accounts but are summarised below.
 As a building society, with no share instruments, there are no non-cash forms of remuneration.

 Fixed pay Basic salary Band, market benchmarking and performance driven.
 Band is determined via the HAY evaluation process and salaries for roles are determined by using functional external market benchmark data.
 Pensions The Society contributes up to a maximum of 16% of salary (dependent upon age of joining and period of time in the scheme) for members of the Group Personal Pension Plan.
-The pension benefits relating to the Executive Directors are outlined in the 2016 Annual Report and Accounts.
+The pension benefits relating to the Executive Directors are outlined in the 2017 Annual Report and Accounts.
 Benefits Include the provision of a car allowance, private medical insurance and death in service benefits.
-Variable pa ly la Variable pay All code staff participate in one (Executive Directors participate in two) discretionary bonus schemes.
+Variable pa y Variable pay All code staff participate in one (some Executive Directors participate in two) discretionary bonus schemes.
 The bonus schemes are based upon a modular scorecard approach derived from the Society's strategic goals which include effective risk management.
 As a mutual the Society does not issue shares on the Stock Exchange.
 For this reason the annual performance pay cannot be based upon Share Option Schemes or Share Incentive plans.
 The Society is a level three firm (as assets are less than £15bn) and is therefore not subject to the rules on retained shares and other instruments and deferral of variable pay.

-12. Contacts
+13. Contacts

-12. Contacts
+13. Contacts